12 Small Beach Cottage Bathroom Storage Ideas That Maximize Space

 • Limit products to essentials or decant into attractive containers to reduce visual clutter

-DIY project: If you can't add built-in niches, create a hanging shower organizer from rope and wood!
+If you can't add built-in niches, create a hanging shower organizer from rope and wood!
 Thread natural rope through holes drilled in the corners of small wooden shelves (sealed for water resistance), then hang over your shower head for a nautical storage solution.

-Buy it option: The Simplehuman Adjustable Shower Caddy in white or brushed nickel offers sleek storage, or try the OXO Aluminum 3-Tier Shower Caddy for a more minimal approach that won't rust in humid conditions.
+The Simplehuman Adjustable Shower Caddy in white or brushed nickel offers sleek storage, or try the OXO Aluminum 3-Tier Shower Caddy for a more minimal approach that won't rust in humid conditions.

-Additional styling tip: For beginners, simply decanting your shower products into matching pump bottles (look for blues, whites, or clear glass) can transform your shower's appearance, even if you're using a basic caddy.
+For beginners, simply decanting your shower products into matching pump bottles (look for blues, whites, or clear glass) can transform your shower's appearance, even if you're using a basic caddy.

 In small spaces, every piece should earn its keep!
 I've found that items serving multiple functions are essential in beach cottage bathrooms, providing both the practical storage we need and the coastal charm we want.